molily/molily.de/_posts/2017-12-21-robust-javascript.md

 `typeof` and `instanceof` check what a value *is* and *where it comes from*.
 As we have seen, both operators have serious limitations.

 In contrast, duck typing checks what a value *does* and *provides*.
-After all, you are not interested in the type of an value, you are interested in *what you can do with the value*.
+After all, you are not interested in the type of a value, you are interested in *what you can do with the value*.

 For example, a function that expects a date may check the input with `instanceof Date`: